A terrific printer for amateur photographers, as they would describe this as the ideal printer for their requirements.

 You might be puzzled about where this leaves the output tray.
 Well, when you start a print job this emerges automatically from its home inside the printer, retreating once again when you turn the printer off.
 It has a deep, central section for holding photo prints and can support a decent number of A4 printouts, although asking it to hold an A3 page securely might be asking a bit much.

-For connectivity, you’ve got a choice of a direct USB connection, Ethernet or 802.11n WiFi, and the printer’s got a sensible, straightforward wireless setup routine where you can select your network and add a password manually or use WPS instead.
+For connectivity, you’ve got a choice of a direct USB connection, Ethernet or 802.11n WiFi, and the printer’s got a sensible, straightforward wireless setup routine where you can select your network and add a password manually or use WPS (which is not recommended as it is not a particularly safe way to connect).

 Ease of use is generally a strong point.
 Epson’s driver interface is on the cluttered side, but the options are logically laid out, and the XP-970’s touchscreen interface makes configuration, copying and scanning a breeze.
 It is a mite annoying that you have to regularly reassure the printer that it’s finished a print job or selected the right sort of paper in the tray – but even that’s better than other printers that give you too little information and no indication as to why a job just failed.